The Fire Raisers at Hope Mill Theatre

 Max Frisch’s darkly comic play The Fire Raisers arrives at Hope Mill Theatre this March, courtesy of new Manchester company We Merry Dancers in co-production with HER Productions.

-Written by Swiss playwright Max Frisch in 1948, it’s a darkly comic play about the dangers of turning a blind eye to growing threats and the consequences of inaction – something that resonates quite uncomfortably with the here and now.
+Written by Swiss playwright Max Frisch in 1948, the play explores the dangers of turning a blind eye to growing threats and the consequences of inaction – something that resonates quite uncomfortably with the here and now.

 The story follows Gottlieb Biedermann, whose town has recently been targeted by serial arsonists.
 Biedermann is one of the first to speak out against the attacks – but when two arsonists talk their way into his home, making absolutely no secret of their intention to burn it down, he flatly refuses to acknowledge the truth that’s right in front of his eyes.